-Fernando Zobel de Ayala, Filipino, 54, has served as a director of IMI since January 1995.
-He holds the following positions in publicly listed companies: Director, President and Chief Operating Officer of Ayala Corporation; Chairman of Ayala Land, Inc. and Manila Water Company, Inc.; and Director of Bank of The Philippine Islands and Globe Telecom, Inc. He is the Chairman of AC International Finance Ltd., AC Energy Holdings, Inc., and Hero Foundation, Inc.; Co-Chairman of Ayala Foundation, Inc.; Director of Livelt Investments, Ltd., Ayala International Holdings Limited, Honda Cars Philippines, Inc., Isuzu Philippines Corporation, Pilipinas Shell Petroleum Corp., Manila Peninsula and Habitat for Humanity International; Member of the INSEAD East Asia Council, World Presidents' Organization and Habitat for Humanity International; Chairman of Habitat for Humanity's Asia-Pacific Capital Campaign Steering Committee; and Member of the Board of Trustees of Caritas Manila, Pilipinas Shell Foundation, Kapit Bisig para sa llog Pasig Advisory Board, National Museum and the foundation of the Roman Catholic Church.
+Fernando Zobel de Ayala, Filipino, 55, has served as a director of IMI since January 1995.
+He holds the following positions in publicly listed companies: Director, President and Chief Operating Officer of Ayala Corporation; Chairman of Ayala Land, Inc. and Manila Water Company, Inc.; and Director of Bank of The Philippine Islands and Globe Telecom, Inc. He is the Chairman of AC International Finance Ltd., Ayala International Holdings Limited, Accendo Commercial Corporation, Alabang Commercial Corporation, Automobile Central Enterprises, Inc., Ayala Automotive Holdings Corporation, Liontide Holdings, Inc., AC Energy Holdings, Inc., and Hero Foundation, Inc.; Co-Chairman of Ayala Foundation, Inc. and Ayala Group Club, Inc.; Vice Chairman of Ceci Realty, Inc., Vesta Property Holdings, Inc., Aurora Properties, Inc., Columbus Holdings, Inc. Emerging City Holdings, Inc., Fort Bonifacio Development Corporation, and Bonifacio Land Corporation; Director of Livelt Investments, Ltd., Asiacom Philippines, Inc., AG Holdings Limited, Ayala International Holdings Limited, AI North America, Inc., AC Infrastructure Holdings Corporation, Ayala Retirement Fund Holdings, Inc., Honda Cars Philippines, Inc., Isuzu Philippines Corporation, Pilipinas Shell Petroleum Corp., Manila Peninsula and Habitat for Humanity International; Member of the INSEAD East Asia Council, World Presidents' Organization, Habitat for Humanity International and Asia Philanthropy Circle; Chairman of Habitat for Humanity's Asia-Pacific Capital Campaign Steering Committee; and Member of the Board of Trustees of Caritas Manila, Pilipinas Shell Foundation, National Museum, the foundation of the Roman Catholic Church and Asia Society.
 He graduated with B.A.
 Liberal Arts at Harvard College in 1982.

-Jose Ignacio A. Carlos, Filipino, 45, has been a Director of IMI since December 2006.
+Jose Ignacio A. Carlos, Filipino, 46, has been a Director of IMI since December 2006.
 Concurrently, he is the President of Polymer Products Philippines, Inc. and AVC Chemical Corporation.
 He is also a member of the Board of Directors of Resins, Inc., Riverbanks Development Corporation, Mindanao Energy Systems, Inc., Cagayan Electric Power and Light Co., and Philippine Iron Construction and Marine Works, Inc. He earned a BS Management degree from the Ateneo de Manila University in 1991 and finished Masters of Business Administration at the Johnson Graduate School of Management Cornell University in 1999.

-John Eric T. Francia, Filipino, 43, is a Director of IMI since July 2010.
+John Eric T. Francia, Filipino, 44, is a Director of IMI since July 2010.
 He holds the following positions in publicly listed companies: Managing Director of Ayala Corporation and Director of Manila Water Co., Inc. He is the President and CEO of AC Energy Holdings, Inc. and AC Infrastructure Holdings Corporation since 2011.
-He is also a member of the Board of Directors of the following companies within the Ayala Group: Livelt Investments Ltd., Livelt Global Services Management Institute, Inc., Northwind Power Development Corporation, North Luzon Renewable Energy Corporation, South Luzon Thermal Energy Corporation, Quadriver Energy Corporation, Automated Fare Collection Services, Inc., Light Rail Manila Corporation, and HCM City Infrastructure Investment Joint Stock Company.
+He is also a member of the Board of Directors of the following companies within the Ayala Group: Livelt Investments Ltd., Ayala Education, Inc., Ayala Aviation Corporation, Northwind Power Development Corporation, North Luzon Renewable Energy Corporation, South Luzon Thermal Energy Corporation, GNPower Mariveles Coal Plant Ltd., GNPower Kauswagan Ltd. Company, GNPower Dinginin Ltd. Company, Monte Solar Energy Corporation, Quadriver Energy Corporation, AF Payments, Inc., Light Rail Manila Corporation, MCX Tollway, Inc. and HCM City Infrastructure Investment Joint Stock Company.
 From January 2009 to September 2014, Mr. Francia was head of Ayala's Corporate Strategy and Development Group, which is responsible for overseeing Ayala's portfolio strategy and new business development.
 Prior to joining Ayala, Mr. Francia was involved in the fields of management consulting, academe and media.
 He received his undergraduate degree in Humanities and Political Economy from the University of Asia & the Pacific, graduating magna cum laude.
 He then completed his Masters Degree in Management Studies at the University of Cambridge in the UK, graduating with First Class Honors.